fdrio/fdrio.github.io/_posts/2024-08-25-analysis-of-the-tower-of-hanoi.markdown

 $$T_n \leq 2T_{n-1} + 1$$

 but can we do better?
-No, because at some point we have to move the largest disk after we moved the $T_{n-1}$ disk and then move $T_{n-1}$ back.
+No, because at some point we have to move the largest disk after we moved the $T_{n-1}$ disks and then move $T_{n-1}$ back.
 Rules $1,2,3$ prevents us from doing any better.
 Therefore we can write

 $T_n \geq 2T_{n-1} + 1 $